nutrina/backend_api/README.md

 Add your recommendations here:

-- need better validation for limit & offset --- could use express-validator for this
+- need better validation for query params like limit & offset, I have omitted this in some places --- could use express-validator for this
 - also have not yet checked timestamps in tests for created messages --- need to add check that validates that they are within a short period of the validation
 - I have also created an API to create user (I mistakingly thought that would be required)
 - I have not cleaned up ressource (like new messages I created) using beforeEach / afterEach hooks in the tests, I have instead used different test user names to avoid interference
+- returned objects are not consistent yet, I would adopt a convention like:
+  - every return message should contain:
+    ```
+        {
+            "status": "ok", // for success responses
+            "message": ", // in case of errors
+            "[messages|stats|...]": [...]. // to contain arrays of items
+        }
+    ```

 ## Notes